 The 20-year-old is clearly full out youthful confidence and unafraid to keep attempting efforts on goal.
 What is more, he gives Roma something different; a left-footed player who has scored all his goals with his trusty left peg, mostly after cutting in from the right.

 His display in the Champions League suggests he is also more than capable of performing at the highest level and that will give Roma fans further cause for hope.

 Until now they have been looking to the injury-prone Schick to fill the Mo Salah-shaped hole in their forward line.
 Now they have a new hero who they will hope can have a similar impact to the Liverpool forward.

 These are early days and there are plenty who will reserve judgment on Ünder until he has replicated this form over half a season or more.
-Next up for Roma is a visit from Gennaro Gattuso’s Milan on Sunday evening.
+Next up for Roma is the small matter of a Champions League semi-final against Liverpool.
 It is another big test for Ünder and the Giallorossi but there is little to suggest the Turkish wideman won’t pass the test with flying colours.